 The announcement, made with the release of the cruise line’s 2020/21 winter cruise itineraries, is yet more evidence of the extraordinary growth in the Arabian Gulf cruise market.

-According to P&O Cruises, demand for cruise holidays in the region from its British home market is very high.
+According to P&O Cruises, which also operates in Australia as P&O Australia, demand for cruise holidays in the Middle East from its British home market is very high.

 “We were delighted with the positive feedback from our guests following our first Dubai and Arabian Gulf holidays, so Oceana will now offer new seven night holidays for her third season in the region,” said Paul Ludlow, President, P&O Cruises.